openid/eKYC-IDA/openid-connect-4-ida-attachments.md

 # Client registration and management

-If external attachments are used in the context of an OpenID Provider that uses either [@!OpenID-Registration] or [@RFC7592] the following additional properties are available as part of client registration or client management interactions:
+If external attachments are used in the context of an OpenID Provider that uses either [@!OpenID-Registration] or [@RFC7592] the following additional properties should be available as part of any client registration or client management interactions:

 `digest_algorithm`: String value representing the chosen digest algorithm (for external attachments).
 The value shall be one of the digest algorithms supported by the OP as advertised in the [OP metadata](#opmetadata).
 If this property is not set, `sha-256` will be used by default.